-There is much speculation about the actual origins of a Mini French Bulldog, but it is very likely that the breed originated from a toy or miniature bulldog that is a cross between English bulldogs and terrier-type dogs.
+There is much speculation about the actual origins of a Mini French Bulldog, but he is very likely that the breed originated from a toy or miniature bulldog that is a cross between English bulldogs and terrier-type dogs.
 They were brought to France by Nottingham lacemakers during the revolution.

 French bulldogs are rightly considered the most popular dog breed in the world.
 They are playful companions with lovable personalities who will always be by your side.
 These adorable Frenchies come in a wide variety of colors and sizes, which is why we decided to represent them with the cutest among Frenchies.
 Meet the mini French bulldog, the smallest dog with the biggest heart.